 Quick Peek: Fenugreek Leaves

 Just like many other ingredients, fenugreek leaves are acclaimed worldwide not just for their culinary purposes but also for their health benefits.
-Not only the leaves of fenugreek are used for consumption, there dried seeds, leaves, twigs, and roots can also be used in recipes.
+Not only are the leaves of fenugreek used for consumption, their dried seeds, leaves, twigs, and roots can also be used in recipes.

 The leaves are rich in vital nutrients such as biotin, vitamin A & D, iron, soluble and insoluble fiber, and choline.
 If you are into Mediterranean, Middle East, and South Asia cuisine, then you will find this culinary herb in most of the recipes.

 Before we move on further, let’s get to know more about its flavor and texture and health benefits.